 When your amiibo finally reaches Level 50, its training will truly begin.
-Just like a real player, amiibo need match experience and practice against different characters and stages.
-When you are finished training your amiibo, we will move on to the most important section of the guide – honing your Level 50 amiibo’s skills and turning it into a champion!
+Just like a real player, amiibo need match experience and practice against different characters.

-Are you ready for things to get interesting?
-It’s time to take off the training wheels and really make your amiibo great.
+Now that your amiibo has reached Level 50, its training will become a bit more involved.
 Defense and counterattacks are important to your amiibo’s success, but its match experience is even more important.
-Your amiibo will need to be exposed to as many different fighters, stages, and situations as possible.
+Your amiibo will need to be exposed to as many fighters, stages, and situations as possible.

 Your Amiibo’s Match Experience

-Each character in the Super Smash Bros. roster has their own unique playstyle and a variety of different attacks to use.
-You should try your best to expose your amiibo to every fighter in the game.
-Here at Cloud Nine, we have guides for every amiibo character – so if you have any other amiibo characters left untrained, train them up with their own personalized character guide.
-You can then have your two amiibo fight each other, and they’ll both become stronger!
+Every character in the Super Smash Bros. roster has their own unique playstyle and a variety of attacks to use.
+Ideally, your amiibo will learn to play against all 58 fighters.
+Training guides for every amiibo are now available: so if any of yours are untrained, raise them with their own personalized character guide.
+You can then pit the two amiibo against each other in a battle, and they’ll both become stronger.

-Mirror Matches, Defense, and Counterattacks
+Mirror Matches, Defense, & Counterattacks

-As your amiibo’s knowledge of other characters expands, its knowledge of its own moveset will diminish.
-That is to say, your amiibo’s fighting skills will wear down over time.
-Don’t get me wrong, match experience is great – but too much of it at a time will weaken your amiibo’s overall abilities.
-Mirror matching your amiibo between battles against other characters is a great way to refresh its skills.
-In the previous section was a list of tips that specifically applied to your amiibo – refer back to that if you want to.
-Again, be sure to remain grounded and to play defensively.
+As your amiibo’s knowledge of other fighters grows, its grasp on its own moveset slowly fades away.
+More specifically, your amiibo’s fighting skills will wear down over time.
+Match experience is great, but too much of it at once is a bad thing.
+Mirror matching your amiibo between battles against other characters is a great way to refresh its skills while retaining its match experience.
+In the previous section was a list of tips that specifically applied to your amiibo’s character – refer back to that list if necessary.
+Once again, be sure to stay grounded and to play defensively.

-If your desire to read amiibo training guides and articles hasn’t been completely satisfied, there are some more posts here at Cloud Nine that you might like.
-The official amiibo tier list ranks every amiibo’s overall capabilities, and you might learn something new if you take a look at it.
+If your desire to read amiibo training guides and articles hasn’t been entirely fulfilled, there are some more posts here that you might like.
+The official amiibo tier list ranks every amiibo’s overall capabilities – you might even learn something new if you take a look at it.
 The FAQ is another good resource worth checking out.
 Alternatively, you can head to the master list of guides for even more amiibo training methods!